 Recently a friend of mine hurt me deeply.
 I felt betrayed and disrespected.
 I tried to pretend the insult was no big deal, but inside I was seething.
 I can always tell when resentment has invaded my life because I start obsessing about the pain.
 When I went to bed that evening, I literally felt sore.
 All I could think about was retaliation.

 It was a miracle.
-I realised the dream was God’s way of softening my heart and taking out the offense.
+I realized the dream was God’s way of softening my heart and taking out the offense.
 The Lord gave me the grace to forgive.

 Corrie added: “God’s love is stronger than my hatred and unforgiveness.
 That same moment I was free.
 I could say, ‘Brother, give me your hand,’ and I shook hands with him, and it was as if I could feel God’s love streaming through my arms.”

 Jesus didn’t promise a life without offenses.
 Hurt happens.
 But He provided the way to keep resentment from ruining our lives.
-Make a conscious decision that you will embrace a life of miraculous forgiveness.
+As we enter this new year, make a conscious decision that you will embrace a life of miraculous forgiveness.

 JOY!
 Digital is a Christian portal that shares pre-published articles by writers around the world.
 Each article is sourced and linked to the origin, and each article is credited with the author’s name.
 Although we do publish many articles that have been written in-house by JOY! journalists, we do not exclusively create our own content.
 Any views or opinions presented on this website are solely those of the author and do not necessarily represent those of the company.